 While onlays and inlays are similar in function to crowns, they don’t require us to reshape the tooth.

-When to Get a Dental Onlay
+When to Get an Onlay

-Dental onlays are a good idea when your cusps need filling as well as the areas in between.
+Onlays are a good idea when your cusps need filling as well as the areas in between.
 The process is similar to a standard filling at first, but then an impression of your tooth is turned into a permanent onlay that perfectly matches your tooth.

 Sometimes called partial crowns because they have similar functionality, onlays do not require us to reshape your tooth and preserve its original structure.
 Both inlays and onlays only cover the necessary parts of your tooth rather than the whole tooth.